compGeom-s23/compGeom-s23.github.io/Projects/P3-mondrian.md

  You could generate `P1` and `P2` and sort them.
 Overall this  sort at each step of the recursion would result in an overall O(n lg <sup>2</sup> n)   time for building the kd-tree, which is not optimal.

-Instead, the  point is to sort the points only once, at the beginning.
+Instead, you want to sort
+ the points only once, at the beginning.
  For each of `P1` and `P2`, you can generate the points in `P1` and `P2` in left-to-right and bottom-to-top order  simply by traversing   `points-sorted-by-x` and `points-sorted-by-y`.